-My experience as a student in the Global Studies Program at Providence College initiated and fostered my commitment to public service.
+My experience as a student in the Global Studies Department at Providence College initiated and fostered my commitment to public service.
 The program's interdisciplinary nature allowed me to gain comprehensive views of the interconnected issues that face our world through historical, social, cultural, and political lens.
 The Global Studies and Spanish courses I took coupled with PC's cores developed my thirst for knowledge, and taught me to not be afraid to seek the truth, and question societal structures that breed injustice.
 The passion and dedication of my fellow classmates and professors were integral to making my experience as incredible as it was.
 The program's strong promotion of service and action inspired me to be involved in the community.
 I worked with immigrants and refugees in Providence, and interned with an indigenous rights organization in Cambridge, MA.
 I am indebted to the program for engaging my curiosity in cultures, providing me with a strong knowledge basis in global issues, and starting what will be a lifelong commitment to social justice.

 The travel bug I caught during my study abroad experience in Spain stayed with me until after graduation.
 I completed an internship with a women’s health center through the Foundation for Sustainable Development (FSD) in Ciudad Sandindo, Nicaragua, and another through ProWorld in Urubamba, Peru.
 After these experiences, I wanted to continue to work in collaboration with communities on grassroots development projects, so I worked as a FSD Program Coordinator in La Plata, Argentina.
 During my year in Argentina, I supported interns in their work with a network of organizations working in different development fields to promote sustainable change in under-served communities.
 Though I was inspired by the power of community-based development, I wanted to learn more about government administration and policy as a tool for change.